 Dental implant surgery is a common procedure used to replace missing teeth.
-It involves trauma to both the gums and jaw.
-The surgery itself shouldn't involve any pain, as it will make your mouth numb.
-However, as numbness goes away, patients will often feel some level of pain.
-After making the area more accessible, a hole for the implant can be drilled.
+It involves trauma to both the gums and jaw, but the surgery itself should not cause any pain as the area will be numbed.
+However, as the numbness wears off, patients may experience some level of discomfort.
+The process begins with making the area more accessible and drilling a hole for the implant.

-While the exercises can also seem painful, the jaw doesn't have the nerves to feel any pain.
-The biggest discomfort you can feel is pressure.
-You won't feel anything from the drills.
+While this can seem painful, the jaw does not have any nerves to feel pain.
+The biggest sensation is pressure, and you won't feel anything from the drills.
 The dentist will then screw the implant into place.
 The entire process of numbing, making an incision, drilling, and installing the implants usually takes about an hour.